sufyanAbbasi/dictrie/README.md

 ## To-Do List
 * Limit key type to strings
 * Figure out how to better deal with iteration on a subtrie
-    * do you iterate on the subtrie itself or the words in the list?
+    * Iterate on the subtrie itself or the words in the list?
 * Test for robustness

 ## Credit